Categories

 Increasingly it looks like the future for Netflix, Hulu and YouTube is original programming.
 Do you really think Apple will have another path?

-2 responses to “Changing Viewing Habits the Key to Winning the Streaming Video War.”
+2 replies on “Changing Viewing Habits the Key to Winning the Streaming Video War.”

 Terry Curren and I agree that this will be the eventual end game for Apple – a publish to the store button under Share in FCP X. I’d love to see it happen, but….
 Here’s the rub.
 Apple already heavily moderate all submissions to the App store.
 Because of the concerns of only “appropriate” material going into their store, I suspect any media store would also be heavily moderated and that could impose a huge barrier between creator and audience.